List of regions of the Netherlands

 The regions of the Netherlands provides links to both regions and subregions of the Netherlands.

 Regions

-The regions of the Netherlands are divided in the North, South, West and East Netherlands.
+The regions of the Netherlands are divided into the North, South, West and East Netherlands.

 Official regions

 Many regions in the Netherlands are officially defined by certain regulations of organizations.

 First level NUTS of the European Union

 NUTS-1 Regional divisions as used by the European Union: